sanjaysah101/pocket-pillbox/README.md

 | ✅ Performance       | Instant load, no network fetches after initial   |
 | ✅ Creativity        | Practical, elegant UI built for a real audience  |
 | ✅ Technical Purity  | 1 HTML file.
 No JS frameworks.
 No CDNs.          |

-> *Thank you for supporting a more inclusive, accessible, and performant web.*
->
-> 🛡️ *Survived the Web.
-Without Frameworks.
-With Honor.*
-> — **Pocket Pillbox**, your offline-friendly, elder-ready medication tracker.